 Baking Vegan Brownies with Pumpkin

-I’m loving using pumpkin as a vegan egg substitute in autumn, it ticks all my seasonal eating boxes and helps to produce the most deliciously moist vegan brownies to boot!
-You could use canned pumpkin for this recipe but, with such an abundance of squash around, it makes far more sense to use fresh.
+Using pumpkin as a vegan egg substitute in autumn ticks all my seasonal eating boxes and helps to produce the most deliciously moist vegan brownies to boot!
+Baking powder is providing the rise in this recipe and pumpkin is doing the job of binding it all together which an egg would usually do.

 For this pumpkin brownie recipe I used roasted butternut squash which has the added advantage of adding a little natural caramel sweetness into the mix.
 Steaming or boiling the pumpkin also works but make sure you drain it really well so you don’t get soggy brownies.